 SUMS DUE LANDLORD Sample Clauses

 SUMS DUE LANDLORD.
-37. If Tenant shall default after notice and the expiration of any applicable cure period, in the performance of any covenants on Tenant's part to be performed in this Lease contained, Landlord may immediately, or at any time thereafter, perform the same for the account of the Tenant.
-Tenant shall reimburse and compensate Landlord as Additional Rent for all expenditures made by, or damages or fines sustained or incurred by Landlord due to Tenant's non-performance or non-compliance with or breach or failure to observe any term, covenants or conditions of this Lease, on Tenant's part to be kept, observed, performed or complied with.
-If Landlord at anytime is compelled to pay or elects to pay any sum of money, or do any act which will require the payment of any sum of money, by reason of the failure of Tenant to comply with any provision hereof, or, if Landlord is compelled to do or does incur any expense including attorney's fees, instituting, prosecuting and/or defending any action or proceeding instituted by reason of any default of Tenant hereunder, the sum or sums so paid by Landlord with all interest and costs, shall be deemed to be Additional Rent hereunder and shall be due from Tenant to Landlord on the first day of the month following the incurring of such respective expenses, or at Landlord's option on the first day of any subsequent month.
-Tenant's obligations under this Article shall survive the expiration or sooner termination of the Demised Term.
+37. If Tenant shall default after notice and the expiration of any applicable cure period, in the performance of any covenants on Tenant’s part to be performed in this Lease contained, Landlord may immediately, or at any time thereafter, perform the same for the account of the Tenant.
+Tenant shall reimburse and compensate Landlord as additional rent for all expenditures made by, or damages or fines sustained or incurred by Landlord due to Tenant’s non-performance or non-compliance with or breach or failure to observe any term, covenants or conditions of this Lease, on Tenant’s part to be kept, observed, performed or complied with.
+If Landlord at any time is compelled to pay or elects to pay any sum of money, or do any act which will require the payment of any sum of money, by reason of the failure of Tenant to comply with any provision hereof, or, if Landlord is compelled to do or does incur any expense including reasonable attorney’s fees, instituting, prosecuting and/or defending any action or proceeding instituted by reason of any default of Tenant hereunder, the sum or sums so paid by Landlord with all interest and costs, shall be deemed to be additional rent hereunder and shall be due from Tenant to Landlord on the first day of the month following the incurring of such respective expenses, or at Landlord’s option on the first day of any subsequent month.
+Tenant’s obligations under this Article shall survive the expiration or sooner termination of the Demised Term.
+NO WAIVER

 AutoNDA by SimpleDocs